 Manual therapy is a general term that refers to treatment approaches involving the hands (such as massage or chiropractic).
 Treatments done with the hands may also be instrument-assisted.
-Although manual therapies are most commonly used for the treatment of somatic pain or other musculoskeletal maladies, other indications may include lymphedema, immune suppression, or visceral discomfort.
+Although manual therapies are most commonly used for the treatment of somatic pain or other musculoskeletal maladies, other indications may include lymphedema, immunosuppression, or visceral discomfort.

 Massage techniques vary widely, ranging from the traditional kneading and stroking to deep tissue work requiring concerted pressure.
 The most commonly researched technique is Swedish massage, also known as classic muscular massage.
 Swedish massage incorporates several maneuvers, including effleurage (stroking and gliding), tapotment (percussion), petrissage (kneading), and friction massage.
 Effleurage involves tissue compression.
 Tapotment vibrates tissue, petrissage stretches adherent fibrous tissue, and friction lengthens connective tissue to reduce contractures.
 Massage techniques are multicultural and share similarities; for example, Swedish massage has similarities to the Chinese manual therapy technique Tui Na.
 Other massage techniques include German connective tissue massage and Rolfing, a strong and sometimes painful form of “deep tissue” massage introduced in the USA.
 "Medical massage" addresses specific diagnoses with soft-tissue techniques, with the goal of treating certain conditions.
 It differs from relaxation massage in its "manual medicine" approach, ie, using the hands to help heal conditions seen in practice.